 I learned about Leather Bookbinding from a creative and inspiring college professor during my Art Major studies in Iowa.
 I was hooked from the first book I bound.

 Initially, my book compositions included recycled diesel truck engine parts as design elements.
-This is an influence from my father because he was a parts manager at a repair shop for semi tractors and heavy hauling equipment.
-Therefore, he would clean up junk parts to offer for book art.
+As an influence from my father, a parts manager at a repair shop for semi tractors and heavy hauling equipment, I enjoyed repurposing metal components into book art.

-I am the sole creator of each Handbound Leather Book.
-Quality is certainly my main focus.
+I am the sole creator of each Custom Leather Book.
 Let me create that unique keepsake binding especially for your life event or daily enjoyment.
-Contact me any time to chat about Leather Bookbinding.
+Contact me any time to chat.

-In my Minnesota studio, I utilize cord sewn Leather Bookbinding techniques, dating back to the 6th century.
-However, I create a synthesis of traditional bookbinding with contemporary compositions.
+In my Minnesota studio, I aim to create a synthesis of traditional bookbinding with contemporary compositions.
 For instance, fabricated metal designs intertwine with stained glass, carved and embossed forms, metal engine parts, and handmade papers.

-After that, the leather binding cords are affixed to cover boards.
+After that, the binding cords affix to the cover boards.
 In conjunction, two layers of 55 pound tensile-strength fabric reinforce the cover hinges for extra structural integrity to ensure heirloom quality.

-Lastly, the outer edges of the bound pages are finished by hand ripping each sheet individually.
-As a result, this creates a sculpted deckled organic shape.
-In contrast, however, to achieve angled smooth edges, the book can be squeezed askew and placed in a clamp.
-I then trim it, one page at a time with a razor blade.
-Therefore, a controlled crisp lineal edge or angled shape is formed.
+Lastly, handripping individual page edges creates a sculpted or curved deckled edge.
+Or in contrast, the book can be squeezed askew, placed in a clamp, and then trimmed one page at a time with a razor blade.
+Therefore, a controlled straight or angled edge is formed.